danieljprice/splash/docs/settings.rst

-An option to plot a length scale (i.e., ``|---|`` with a label below it indicating the length) on coordinate plots (i.e., plots where both :math:`x-` and :math:`y-`\ axes refer to particle coordinates) is provided in the le(g)end submenu.
+An option to plot a length scale (i.e., ``|---|`` with a label below it indicating the length) on coordinate plots (i.e., plots where both :math:`x-` and :math:`y-`\ axes refer to particle coordinates) is provided in the :ref:`sec:menu-g`.

 Annotating a plot with squares, rectangles, arrows, circles and text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the “annotate plot” option in the le(g)end submenu to annotate plots
+Use the “annotate plot” option in :ref:`sec:menu-g` to annotate plots
 with a range of geometric objects (squares, rectangles, arrows, circles
 and text) with full control over attributes such as line width, line
 style, colour, angle and fill style.